 Once upon a bicycle, so they say, a jolly postman came one day, from over the hills and far away.

-As such, there’s a timelessness to children’s picture books, which makes them great to write – and a picture book draft is a draft like no longer.
+As such, there’s a timelessness to children’s picture books, which makes them great to write – and a picture book draft is a draft like no other.

-Read on for valuable tips on how to create a picture book that children will love (and could just be as popular in decades in come).
+Read on for valuable tips on how to create a picture book that children will love for generations to come.

-Don’t forget to populate your picture book with vivid characters like the Enormous Crocodile, Winnie the Witch, the Highway Rat, Sam-I-Am, Sir Charlie Stinky Socks, or Spot the Dog.
+A sure-fire way to delight children of all ages is to populate your book with joyful characters like the Enormous Crocodile, Winnie the Witch, the Highway Rat, Sam-I-Am, Sir Charlie Stinky Socks, or Spot the Dog.

 Let’s say you’ll write about a puppy.
 Maybe from there you’ll think up a chewed-up toy he’s attached to.
 Or a child (maybe his owner) he wants to follow to school.
 There’s all sorts of links to be mind-mapping from this.

 Sometimes, a simpler story is what works best, too.
 An enormous crocodile who wants a child for dinner (The Enormous Crocodile).
 A postman delivering letters to the Big Bad Wolf, to the Witch, to Baby Bear, Goldilocks and Cinderella (The Jolly Postman).
 Aliens who come to earth to wear underpants (Aliens Love Underpants).

 Also, who will meet who?
 The jolly Postman meets fairy tale characters.
 Max meets the Wild Things (Where the Wild Things are).
 Jemima Puddle-Duck meets a fox (The Tale of Jemima Puddle-Duck).
 Mouse meets Gruffalo (The Gruffalo).
 The very hungry Caterpillar meets chocolate cake, ice-cream cones, pickles and cheese (The Very Hungry Caterpillar).